Nutrition deficiency, and the resulting

 It is important to consume organic

-known to contain powerful toxic pesticide, herbicide and
+food wherever possible to avoid powerful toxic pesticide, herbicide and

 Growing your own produce is

 obviously the best way to ensure it is organic and many

 vegetables, herbs, spices and fruits can be grown in pots.